txt/ase19/docs/hw8.md

 Learn a decision tree that seperates the two clusters.

+- Important: learn from _all_ the data in cluster1 and cluster2 (not just the centroids)

 Hand in the print out of the trees

+Hand in a  file `comment.md`:
-Comment: good knowledge is succinct knowledge.
+ good knowledge is succinct knowledge.
 Are the trees generated in this way "good"?

 ## Comment on Local vs Global Reasoning: